miso-lims/walkthroughs/_includes/working_with_tables.md

 </table>

 1. Return to your _Create Libraries_ bulk table.
-1. In the top row of the _Box Search_ column, enter the alias of the box you created in the Working with Boxes tutorial.
+1. In the top row of the _Box Search_ column, enter the alias of the box you created in the Working with Boxes tutorial (it should be `XX Test Box`, with `XX` being your initials).
    Once the top row of the _Box Alias_ column displays a box alias value, [fill down](#fill-down-drag) the _Box Alias_ column.
 1. Click **Fill Boxes by Row**.